lrknox/dashboard/README.md

-# CASS Software Catalog
+# CORSA Sustainability Dashboard

 Original Author: Ian Lee <lee1001@llnl.gov>

-Welcome to the CASS softaware catalog!
-The purpose of this catalog is to serve as a hub for open source software that is under the stewardship of CASS.
+Welcome to the CORSA Sustainability Dashboard!
+The purpose of this dashboard is to showcase the sustainability activities of open source scientific software under the stewardship of CASS.

 ## Prerequisites